-Date: 01/26/2022

-Time: 15:00

-Project Name: Whiting Street PD&E Stud y

-District Engineer: Scott VanOrsdale

-District ES: N/A

-Attendees: Alexandra Hipolito, Tracy Ellison, Mattias Ciabatti

-County: Total Land Acreage: Hillsborough County +/- 10 Sec/Twp/Rge: Project Acreage: 19/29/19, 24/29/18 +/- 10 Acres

-Prior On-Site/Off-Site Permit Activity:

-• ERP - 44001660.031; existing pond.
+THIS FORM IS INTENDED TO FACILITATE AND GUIDE THE DIALOGUE DURING A PRE-APPLICATION MEETING BY PROVIDING A PARTIAL "PROMPT LIST" OF DISCUSSION SUBJECTS.
+IT IS NOT A LIST OF REQUIREMENTS FOR SUBMITTAL BY THE APPLICANT.
+FILE SOUTHWEST FLORIDA WATER MANAGEMENT DISTRICT NUMBER: RESOURCE REGULATION DIVISION PRE-APPLICATION MEETING NOTES PA 409166 Date: 01/26/2022 Time: 15:00 Project Name: Whiting Street PD&E Study Scott VanOrsdale District Engineer: District ES: N/A Attendees: Alexandra Hipolito, Tracy Ellison, Mattias Ciabatti Sec/Twp/Rge: Hillsborough County County: 19/29/19, 24/29/18 Total Land Acreage: +/- 10 Project Acreage: +/- 10 Acres Prior On-Site/Off-Site Permit Activity: • ERP - 44001660.031; existing pond.
 Please review the surrounding R/W along the project to ensure additional permits will not be impacted.

-Project Overview:

-- PD&E study for widening E Whiting Street and connecting through to S Meridian Ave.
-(27°56'49.73"N / 82°26'55.06"W) - Project will possibly impact an existing pond permitted under ERP 44001660.031.
+Project Overview: PD&E study for widening E Whiting Street and connecting through to S Meridian Ave.
+(27°56'49.73"N / 82°26'55.06"W) Project will possibly impact an existing pond permitted under ERP 44001660.031.
 Project would appear to qualify for a Major Modification, due to the impacts to the existing pond However, if the pond is not impacted, the project will need to be considered a New Individual Permit (see fee schedule if a new permit is more appropriate).
-Processing fees noted below are assuming a Major Modification. - Additional comments / requirements noted below:
+Processing fees noted below are assuming a Major Modification.

+• Additional comments / requirements noted below: